Plan for your funeral

 Option 2: Take out a funeral bond

 Funeral bonds are available from some fund managers, friendly societies and life insurance companies.
 They work a bit like a savings plan, in that you contribute regularly and interest is paid on the account balance.
-But the benefit is only paid out when you die.
+The benefit is paid out when you die.

 Generally you pay an initial lump sum to set up your bond and then contribute over time in installments, which means you can budget for it.
 And because it’s an investment, your savings may gain interest.

 Depending on the age you commence the bond, you can have a degree of flexibility over the size and frequency of contribution.
 The proceeds from these products are usually paid quickly upon the submission of required documentation and the funds are paid directly to the funeral director, with any residual amount going to your estate.
 And funeral bonds also generally let you choose the funeral director you want.

 Most bonds require a minimum initial deposit and this could mean coming up with a large chunk of money at once.
 Funeral bonds also charge ongoing management and/or contribution fees which could offset interest gains for low sums.
 There is also the risk that you may die prior to accumulating a significant amount in your bond.
 Finally, if you decide you don’t want to continue the bond, you may incur termination costs.